Williams Racing: 2007–2009 seasons

 Rosberg and Wurz gave Williams a more productive season in terms of points and, in Montreal, Wurz scored the team's first podium finish since Nick Heidfeld's second-place at the 2005 European Grand Prix.
 Over the course of the year, Rosberg was consistently in the points, scoring 20 during the season; in comparison, teammate Wurz finished in the points three times.
 Following the announcement that Wurz would be retiring from the sport, Williams brought in their young test driver Nakajima to drive the second car for them in the final race in Brazil.
 The Japanese driver finished in tenth despite starting from near the back of the grid, while Rosberg enjoyed his best race of the season, finishing in fourth.
 Williams finished fourth in the Constructors' Championship that year.

 For the season, Williams confirmed Nico Rosberg and Kazuki Nakajima as their race drivers.
 Rosberg was confirmed as staying with Williams until the end of on 9 December 2007, ending speculation that he could take Fernando Alonso's vacated seat at McLaren.
 During the Winter testing sessions, the team ran six different liveries to celebrate their 30th year in the sport and their 500th Grand Prix.

 The 2008 season was a mixture of success and disappointment for Williams.
 While Rosberg managed to obtain 2 podiums in Australia and Singapore, the team struggled at circuits with high-speed corners.
 The fact that the team was one of the first to switch development to their 2009 car (when new regulations came in) also hindered their season and Williams finished a disappointing 8th in the Constructors' Championship.
 Rosberg stated that unless the team was more competitive in the near future, he would look to drive elsewhere.
 Williams retained Rosberg and Nakajima for the 2009 season.

 Frank Williams had admitted that he had regretted parting with BMW but stated that Toyota had a tremendous ability to become a top engine supplier.
 Speculation had been surrounding Toyota's future on the Formula 1 grid.
 This was due to the fact that for a big-budget team, Toyota had only managed second place as their best result.
 In December 2008, Williams confirmed their commitment to F1 following the Honda withdrawal announcement.

-Ahead of the 2009 Brazilian Grand Prix, Williams announced that it would be ending its three-year partnership with Toyota and finding a new engine supplier for 2010.
+Ahead of the 2009 Brazilian Grand Prix, Williams announced that it would be ending its three-year partnership with Toyota and finding a new engine supplier for 2010; Toyota would ultimately pull out of Formula 1 altogether at the end of the season.